* NOTE: This story was commissioned by KUNC-FM and aired October 25, 2017.*

-Kaluzny has had several interactions with bears during his time in the canyon, including recently, when he glanced up and found himself locking eyes with a large adult.
+Kaluzny can count several interactions with bears during his time in the canyon, including recently, when he glanced up and found himself locking eyes with a large adult.

 “The bear was about 20 feet from the back door,” recalls Kaluzny.
 “It reared up from all four paws just slightly and went ‘Huh!
 Huh!’
 I huffed back at it, and it wandered off.”